MaddyGuthridge/Universal-Controller-Script/docs/contributing/debugging/profiling.md

  tick                                                   |     1419.92000 |     188 |    7.55277 |   24.98580
 ```

-As can be seen, profiling is categorised into a hierarchy, separated by dots.
+As can be seen, profiling is categorized into a hierarchy, separated by dots.

 ### Adding profiling to your code